BIER is Bit Indexed Explicit Replication which is the newest proposal for IP Multicast.

 Although I say IP Multicast, of course, it works on MPLS networks as well.

 You can take our IP and MPLS Multicast Training for more detail.

 BIER works by assigning every edge device a Bit Mask position.

 Then, instead of sending Multicast packet to each destination IP address (Receiver IP address), basically, it sets the Bit positions and saves the amount of data plane state.
-It uses Unicast transport as underlay reachability, and Bit Mask is advertised through the IGP control plane.

 So, OSPF and IS-IS newly assigned TLVs to handle the BitMask to Edge device (BFER - Bit Forwarding Edge Router in BIER terminology) assignment and distribution.
-It is in theory can be used not only for multicast but also for Unicast traffic as well.

 Because we would be throwing the complexity to the protocol in this case.
 So carrying Bit mask positions in OSPF and IS-IS makes these protocols codes more complex.
 So, there is no free lunch in network design.